xy7313/xy7313.github.io/_posts/2017-08-08-ReactCourse.md

 4. Config webpack, webpack.config.js

-    - We make our module available using module.exports
+    - We make our module available outside using module.exports

     - Watch: true.
 So that every time we save our changes in one of the files are linked with the app.js, webpack will recompile the bundle file automatically

+    - scan all js files, to prevent long compile time, we exclude the old js files inside node_modules

     ```
     var path = require('path');